webiik/boilerplate/readme.md

 1. `composer create-project webiik/boilerplate [your-app-dir]`
 2. Inside `[your-app-dir]/private` run `composer install`
 3. Create MySQL database called `webiik` and create tables within this database with queries located in file `[your-app-dir]/private/vendor/webiik/webiik/src/WebiikFW/migration/db.sql`
+4. Configure your app in `[your-app-dir]/private/app/config.php`.
+You can also create `config.local.php` for local configuration.

 [Documentation [to be done]]()
 [Live example [to be done]]()